of Latinas know of IPV services and options

-- Immigrant Latinas may fear deportation while seeking help from social services6.
+- Immigrant Latinas may fear deportation while seeking help from social services.

-- In a recent study, immigrant Latina survivors reported a decrease in the likelihood of calling the police due to heightened immigration enforcement policies and increased fear of deportation26.
+- In a recent study, immigrant Latina survivors reported a decrease in the likelihood of calling the police due to heightened immigration enforcement policies and increased fear of deportation.

-- Latina survivors report that immigration status is often used as a control mechanism to ensure that they do not leave the abusive situation19.
+- Latina survivors report that immigration status is often used as a control mechanism to ensure that they do not leave the abusive situation[13, 37, 43].

-- The strength of this control tool is amplified by the current realities of heightened deportation and immigration enforcement26.
+- The strength of this control tool is amplified by the current realities of heightened deportation and immigration enforcement.

-- Threatening Latina survivors to take away their children if they leave their partners was an especially powerful strategy used by men against undocumented, non-English speaking women10.
+- Threatening Latina survivors to take away their children if they leave their partners was an especially powerful strategy used by men against undocumented, non-English speaking women.

-In addition to immigration, studies have found that language and cultural differences act as significant barriers to Latina survivors’ ability to access services.
+In addition to immigration, studies have found that low awareness of resources for PIV, language and cultural differences act as significant barriers to Latina survivors’ ability to access services.

-There is little awareness of IPV services and options among Latina survivors32.
+- There is little awareness of IPV services and options among Latina survivors.

-- Women report a lack of knowledge about available resources in the community as a common barrier to services17.
+- Women report a lack of knowledge about available resources in the community as a common barrier to services.